sharmaineb/dashboard/README.md

 # Personal Dashboard

 This is a personal dashboard application built with Next.js and Tailwind CSS.
-It integrates various APIs including TMDB, NASA, OpenWeather, Formula 1 Ergast, and PokeAPI to provide a range of functionalities.
+It integrates various APIs including TMDB, NASA, OpenWeather, and Formula 1 Ergast to provide a range of functionalities.
 The dashboard aims to help users stay organized, manage their interests, and enhance productivity.

 ## Dependencies